cbmarcum/lazybones/README.md

 Skeletor Project Creation Tool
 ===============================
-Skeletor is fork of the popular [Lazybones](https://github.com/pledbrook/lazybones) project created by Peter Ledbrook.
+Skeletor is a fork of the popular [Lazybones](https://github.com/pledbrook/lazybones) project created by Peter Ledbrook.
 Though unmaintained for some time, Lazybones continued to be used by other projects as a means to generate project layouts from templates and it was distributed on [SDKMAN](https://sdkman.io/) which made it more convenient to install and use.
-This came to an end with the [shutdown of Bintray.](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/)
- Since this is where the application binaries and "built-in" templates lived and SDKMAN stopped distribution as the binaries were no longer available.
+This came to an end with the [shutdown of Bintray.](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) in May 2021.
+Since this is where the application binaries and "built-in" templates lived,  SDKMAN stopped distribution as the binaries were no longer available.

 My goal is to get Skeletor updated and distributed on SDKMAN.
 As that is not the case yet, I'll document the manual installation process as well.